 There is nothing more exciting than getting a new puppy and welcoming him into your home.
 And all of you can agree that just looking into that bundle of joy can warm any heart.

-However, that bundle of joy requires a lot of love and attention in order to grow and develop into a healthy and well-behaved dog.
-And if this is your first puppy ever you need to prepare yourself for a lot of hard work.
+However, that bundle of joy requires a lot of love and attention to grow and develop into a healthy and well-behaved dog.
+And if this is your first puppy, you need to prepare yourself for a lot of hard work.

-Raising a puppy is just like raising a toddler so it is up to you to teach him to behave well and to invest in his health.
-Since bringing a puppy home can be a little bit overwhelming we will share 5 tips to help your puppy grow healthy.
+Raising a puppy is just like raising a toddler, so it is up to you to teach him to behave well and invest in his health.
+Since bringing a puppy home can be a little bit overwhelming, we will share 5 tips to help your puppy grow healthy.

-Starting your puppy on a high-quality nutritious diet from the start will support his health in the long run.
-You should always feed a puppy with a special puppy food since they have different nutritional requirements than adult dogs.
+Starting your puppy on a high-quality, nutritious diet from the start will support his health in the long run.
+It would help if you always fed a puppy with exceptional puppy food since they have different nutritional requirements than adult dogs.

-Also, consider the breed and the size of your puppy, since small breeds become adult earlier than large breeds.
+Consider the breed and your puppy’s size since small breeds become adults earlier than large breeds.
 And not getting balanced amounts of macro-nutrients can cause health problems in large breed puppies later on.

-Treats are used very often during puppy stage of a dog’s life and are an essential training tool, but don’t forget that they are also a part of your pup’s diet.
+Treats are often used during the puppy stages of a dog’s life and are an essential training tool, but don’t forget that they are also part of your pup’s diet.
 It is best to use vegetables like baby carrots, broccoli, and apple slices that are a healthy choice that won’t lead to weight gain.

-Use rewards for a correct behavior and praise your pup, and ignore or simply say a firm “no” when your pup does something bad.
-You should never hit your puppy, no matter what he did, because this will confuse him and make him afraid of you.
+Use rewards for correct behavior, praise your pup, and ignore or say a firm “no” when your dog does something wrong.
+It would help if you never hit your puppy, no matter what the dog did, because this will confuse the dog and make the puppy afraid of you.

-If you don’t have the time or you are struggling to resist your pup’s big pleading eyes, you should consider enrolling him into an obedience program.
-Training is important since your pup will learn to distinguish good actions from bad behavior.
+If you don’t have the time or struggle to resist your pup’s big pleading eyes, you should consider enrolling him in an obedience program.
+Training is essential since your puppy will learn to distinguish good actions from destructive behavior.

 It is important to socialize a puppy from a young age since an aggressive dog is a danger to himself and others.
 In order t do so, you need to expose your puppy to new and different people, places, other pets and let him experience as many new situations as possible.